 Of all the plumbing mishaps that can happen in your kitchen, a suddenly uncooperative garbage disposal is one of the worst.
 Fortunately, even not-so-handy Salt Lake City homeowners can often diagnose garbage disposal breakdowns—and even repair them.

-Before you call Mr. Expert Plumbing, let’s see if we can help you for free with these DIY tips.
+Before you call Mr. Expert Plumbing, and our top Salt Lake City plumbers, let’s see if we can help you for free with these DIY tips.

 What’s That Smell?